Password Hacking

 1. Brute Force Attack

 A brute force attack is a straightforward yet resource-intensive method of password cracking.
-It involves systematically trying every possible combination of characters until the correct password is discovered.
+You systematically try each potential character combination until you find the right password.
 The success of a brute force attack depends on the complexity and length of the password.

 Brute Force